 100% refund of Student Activities, Health Center and Board of Student Communication fees if a complete withdrawal is made on or before the last day of late registration.
-Only Student Activities fees will be refunded if partial withdrawal or exchange in registration is made before the first day of instruction.
-No fees will be refunded if a complete withdrawal or change in status is made after the last registration period.
+All fees will be refunded if partial withdrawal or exchange in registration is made before the first day of instruction.
+No fees will be refunded if withdrawal or change in status is made after the first day of instruction to last day of late registration.